codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

-## On-premises
+### On-premises

-For customers who want full control, Codefresh also offers on-premises installation.
+For customers who want full control over Codefresh pipelines, Codefresh also offers on-premises installation option.
 Both the UI and builds run on a Kubernetes cluster fully managed by the customer.

 See [Codefresh On-Prem Installation & Configuration]({{site.baseurl}}/docs/installation/codefresh-on-prem).

-## GitOps
+## Codefresh GitOps

-Codefresh GitOps also supports SaaS and hybrid installation options:
+Codefresh GitOps supports SaaS and hybrid installation options for GitOps Runtimes.
+For the main differences between Hosted and Hybrid GitOps, see [Hosted vs. Hybird GitOps]({{site.baseurl}}/docs/installation/installation-options/#hosted-vshybrid-gitops).

-### Hosted GitOps
+### Hosted GitOps Runtimes
 The SaaS version of GitOps, Hosted GitOps has Argo CD installed in the Codefresh cluster.
-Hosted GitOps Runtime is installed and provisioned in a Codefresh cluster, and managed by Codefresh.
+The Hosted GitOps Runtime is installed and provisioned on a Codefresh cluster, and managed by Codefresh.
 Hosted environments are full-cloud environments, where all updates and improvements are managed by Codefresh, with zero-maintenance overhead for you as the customer.
 Currently, you can add one Hosted GitOps Runtime per account.
 For the architecture, see [Hosted GitOps Runtime architecture]({{site.baseurl}}/docs/installation/runtime-architecture/).